Submit A Manuscript

 - AMT will not provide commentary on rejected articles.

-- Authors receive three complimentary copies of the magazine in which their article appears.
-Additional copies may be purchased.
+- Authors receive a complimentary copy of the magazine in which their article appears.